Key takeaways:

 X-rays are a type of high-frequency electromagnetic energy used in medical imaging.

 When you are getting an X-ray, the technician will place the body part to be examined between the X-ray machine and a metal plate.
 X-rays are selectively affected by different tissues as they pass through your body.
-This causes shadows to appear in the resulting images.
+This causes shadows to appear in the resulting images2.

 Why Don’t All Body Scans Use X-Rays?